Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Proofs

-While Lemma~\ref{lem-k} guarantees that trajectories can never have slopes less than or equal to $-2k$ when all initial slopes $a_i$ are in $(0,k]$, slopes in $(-(2k-1),-2k)$ can be obtained for certain choices of the possible values of $a_i$ (using an analogue of the construction in the first paragraph of the present remark).
+until time $t_2 + \frac{1}{k}$ the $0$-th trajectory does not yet reach height zero again.
+Consequently, at this time, its slope drops by $v_{2}(t_2+\frac1k - ) = k$, i.e.\ it becomes $-(2k-1)$. \item In the case of the PIT, if $\lambda>0$ and the support of the measure $\gamma$ contains both $k$ and $k-1$ (i.e. $\mathbb{P}(A_i=k)$ and $\mathbb{P}(A_i=k-1)$ are both positive), the event that the scenario described in the previous paragraph occurs with $(t_i,a_i)=(T_i,A_i)$ and $h_i=H_i$, $i=1,2,3$, has positive probability.
+Using a restart argument based on e.g.\ the renewal extinction times defined below in Section~\ref{sec-average}, it follows that for such $\gamma$, the $\mathrm{PIT}(\lambda,\gamma)$ exhibits infinitely many trajectories whose slope reaches $-(2k-1)$, almost surely.
+The same is clearly false e.g.\ if $k$ is even and the support of $\gamma$ is contained in $\{ 2,4,\ldots,k\}$. \item While Lemma~\ref{lem-k} guarantees that trajectories can never have slopes less than or equal to $-2k$ when all initial slopes $a_i$ are in $(0,k]$, slopes in $(-(2k-1),-2k)$ can be obtained for certain choices of the possible values of $a_i$ (using an analogue of the construction in the first paragraph of the present remark).
 Moreover, since the slope decrement due to one kink can be arbitrarily small, having a finite lower bound on the minimal slope does not imply in general that the number of kinks of a given trajectory is bounded by a constant times the absolute value of the minimum possible slope.
-This is an obstacle to generalizing Corollary~\ref{cor-k} to this case.
+This is an obstacle to generalizing Corollary~\ref{cor-k} to this case. \item An analogue of Corollary~\ref{cor-k} holds whenever the possible initial slopes $a_i$ are in $\{ \alpha, 2 \alpha, \ldots, k\alpha \}$ for some $\alpha>0$. \end{enumerate} \end{remark}